eileenmcnaughton/nz.co.fuzion.omnipaymultiprocessor/README.md

 is used to confirm the payment at that point.

 Known issues
-1) load form is slow when changing processor
+1) load form is slow when changing processor - oddly same thing not slow on webform - why?
+We are loading Contribution_Main... slowly?
 2) We need to validate the form data before submitting to paypal.
 3) description needs work
-4) bn code not being passed
-5) Think more about permissions on api calls
+4) Think more about permissions on api calls

 ## Code overrides